Mikhael-Maleev/fingers/src/sites/all/modules/yandex_metrics/README.txt

     * Installing Yandex.Metrics counter code on your site (visibility settings for pages and user roles)
     * Authorizing of your site on Yandex services (through oAuth 2.0)
     * Reports and charts:
-        * Views, Visitors, New Visitors
+        * Page Views, Visitors, New Visitors
         * Traffic Sources
         * Popular Search Phrases
         * Popular Content